The Specs . . . 4k video, a 24-megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 This was set to AF-C – Auto Shutter, Auto ISO, F2.8 – Boost Mode Off – Lens used Fujinon 35mm f2.
 This shot burst at 8fps, so I slowed down the GIF to 4fps.

 I did this probably three to four times.
-Sometimes I got better focus sometimes I got shots that were more out of focus, this was a good average.
+Sometimes, I got better focus, and sometimes, I got shots that were more out of focus; this was a good average.

 It looks like focus misses here, and it did a few times, but actually, what was happening was that the camera would focus on the swing or seat vs. her face, partly because I had facial tracking turned off.
-So, although her face gets soft in this 1:1 crop, it’s oftentimes because the focus is on something else, like her seat or her feet.
-If you were to shoot at f5.6 or even f8, you would get a deeper focus and this would be less of an issue.
+So, although her face gets soft in this 1:1 crop, it’s often because the focus is on something else, like her seat or feet.
+If you were to shoot at f5.6 or even f8, you would get a deeper focus, which would be less of an issue.

-I imagine if you had the additional battery grip and shot in Boost Mode, you could achieve even better results.
+You could achieve even better results if you had the additional battery grip and shot in Boost Mode.

-There are still only a handful of lenses Fujifilm has made that have the latest chips that allow for quick autofocus performance.
+There are still only a handful of lenses Fujifilm has made with the latest chips that allow for quick autofocus performance.
 The lens I used for this test was such a lens, the Fujinon 35mm f2.
-If you’re using some of Fujifilm’s lenses from a few years ago, don’t expect results like this.
+Don’t expect such results if you’re using some of Fujifilm’s lenses from a few years ago.

 AF-S